dschnare/mustachejs/Readme.md

 # Building

 Ruby Rake is used to build the mustachejs module.
 Use `rake -D` to list all the rake tasks.
-The `Rakefile` is commented quite well so you can also read this file to understand how the mustachejs module is built and minified.
+The `Rakefile` is commented quite well so you can read this file to understand how the mustachejs module is built and minified.

 The `src` directory contains the source code that implements mustachejs.
 The source code